adap/flower/doc/source/how-to-enable-client-authentication.rst

 Flower has a built-in client authentication process that you can use to verify the identities of each client that participates in a federated learning routine.

-The client authentication process is similar to how Github SSH authentication works without the encryption:
+The client authentication process is similar to how Github SSH authentication works:

 * Server stores a list of known client public keys
 * Using ECDH, both client and server independently derive a shared secret